Flows SW into Torpy River, N of Holy Cross Mountain

-British Columbia Land Surveyor James Alexander Walker (d.
-1959) started surveys in the upper Fraser River area in 1912, the year he received his BCLS commission.
+British Columbia Land Surveyor James Alexander Walker (1887–1959) started surveys in the upper Fraser River area in 1912.
 In 1913 and 1914, he surveyed within the three-mile land reserve on the Fraser near McBride, subdividing the country into 40-acre tracts.
 That year 80,000 acres of land was opened by the provincial government.
 Walker reported that “a great rush resulted, about 175 pre-emptions having been filed upon.
 All summer clearing land and building cabins have been the chief industries in the valley.
 A splendid type of settlers, by far the majority of whom are English-speaking, has come in.
 There are no Indians in the valley from Tête Jaune Cache to the Fort George Indian reserves.”

 - Andrews, Gerald Smedly.
 Professional land surveyors of British Columbia.
 Cumulative nominal roll.
 Victoria: Corporation of Land Surveyors of British Columbia, 1978

 - City of Vancouver Archives.
 Walker, J. Alexander (2000).
 City of Vancouver Archives